midudev/midu.dev/README.md

 TODO:

+[ ] Lazy load and blur images using lazysizes
-[ ] Create or use plugin to download and optimize extenral images [ ] Create or use a plugin to convert code to prismjs [ ] Create plugin to put in the frontmatter the first image of the article [ ] Add a Newsletter
+[ ] Create or use plugin to download and optimize external images [ ] Create or use a plugin to convert code to prismjs [ ] Create plugin to put in the frontmatter the first image of the article [ ] Add a Newsletter